paulejarvis/Playbook/Demo/Queries and Unit Tests/Sample Queries and Screenshots.md

 ![](https://github.com/paulejarvis/Playbook/blob/master/Demo/Queries%20and%20Unit%20Tests/Screenshots/SOX_Query.PNG)

-* Who is accountable or responsible for enforcing internal policies?
+* **Scenario** The CCO wants to know who is accountable and responsible for enforcing policies internal to the company and which workflows these policies apply to.
 NOTE: the differences between "Accountable" and "Responsible" are covered in the [Playbook Ontology](https://github.com/paulejarvis/Playbook/blob/master/Data%20Structure%20and%20Ontology/Playbook%20Ontology.md)
+* **Query** Search the relationships between people and processes, filter to just processes that are governed by internal policies, and return the people connected as Responsible or Accountable

 ```Cypher
 MATCH